Captain Midnight: Comic strip

 A newspaper comic strip, based closely on the radio program, debuted in 1942.
 The strip, bylined by "Jonwan" (Erwin L. Hess) was drawn in a style similar to that of Milton Caniff.
 The major characters of the radio show were retained, including Joyce Ryan, Chuck Ramsay, Ichabod Mudd and Major Barry Steele.
 The strip was released by the Chicago Sun Syndicate on June 29, 1942, and ran until the late 1940s.
 France Herron wrote the strip from 1942 to 1944.

 The strip had some differences from the radio show and did not reprise the radio adventures.
 In the strip, Captain Midnight was referred to as "an unofficial fighter for freedom," which is at variance from the radio show, where the Secret Squadron was set up by a high governmental official ("Mr. Jones"), which the hero was recruited to head (unless, of course, "unofficial" meant, in the modern pop-culture sense, "subject to official disavowal if caught or killed on a politically sensitive mission").
-Even with the variants, it was far closer to the radio show than any of the other spinoffs.
+Even with the variations, it was far closer to the radio show than any of the other spinoffs.

 Comic book

 Dell Comics published Captain Midnight adventures in The Funnies #57 (Captain Midnight's first appearance in comics), #59, 61–63 (Sept.
 1941, Nov.
 1941–Mar.
 1942) and Popular Comics #76–78 (June–August 1942).

 Fawcett published 67 issues of Captain Midnight Comics from Sept.
 1942 to Sept 1948.
 Otto Binder was one of the writers on the comic book.
 The Fawcett character bore little resemblance to the radio character, and only the character Ichabod Mudd appeared regularly in the comic as the sidekick Sgt.
 Twilight.

 Captain Midnight in the comic wore a skintight scarlet suit and used an array of gizmos like Doctor Mid-Nite which released clouds of blinding darkness, the infra-red "Doom-Beam Torch" which he used to burn his emblem into walls and unlucky villains, and a "Gliderchute" (similar to the flying Wingsuit) attached to the sides of his costume.

 In his Captain Albright secret identity he was a genius-level inventor like Edison.
 He had a secret laboratory in the desert.

 The Fawcett Captain Midnight series was reprinted in England by L. Miller & Son in 40 issues in 1950–1953.

+In 1960, the Brazilian publisher Outubro published the comic book Jet Jackson.
+The first edition had a cover by Jayme Cortez, a script by Hélio Porto, and drawings by Getulio Delphim.
+The comic book lasted 23 issues, and the stories were republished by Taika, the publisher that succeeded Outubro until 1973.

 In 2010, Moonstone Books' revival of the Hillman Periodicals 1940s title Air Fighters Comics published its issue #1, which included a new Captain Midnight story.

 In 2012, Dark Horse Comics reintroduced the character, with a three-part story written by Joshua Williamson with art by Victor Ibañez and Pere Pérez.
 In June 2013, Captain Midnight #1 was released by the same publisher as an ongoing series.